Kanga-Who/home-assistant/Supervised Install on Debian.md

 With Debian installed, you can move on to installing Home Assistant Supervised.

 **2.1)** First you will start by updating the Debian OS to make sure all the latest updates and security patches are installed.
-To do this you can use Putty to connect via SSH and copy and paste some commands.
-To connect to the Debian machine via Putty, you will need the IP of the machine from Step 1.19 (you cna also locate the IP in your router), and the username and password you created from during the inital setup (Step 1.12).

-Open Putty and in the HOST NAME (OR IP ADDRESS) box, enter the IP of the Debian machine, then select OPEN.
-You will now be prompted to enter your username (login as:) and password.
-Now that you have logged in, copy the following command and paste into Putty window by right clicking your mouse button.
-You may be asked to re-enter your password.
+To do this, log into the terminal of your machine, enter the following command and press enter.

 ```
 sudo apt update && sudo apt dist-upgrade -y && sudo apt autoremove -y